physrisk/website-source/articles/2025/galam-referendum-model.md

 [Eleven years
 ago]({filename}/articles/2014/many-particle-interaction-in-the-kinetic-exchange-models.md)
-I have written about many particle interactions.
-Few days ago I have stumbled upon this earlier posts and had a thought that the referendum model doesn't fit well together with [kinetic exchange models](/tag/kinetic-models/).
-So, I have decided to update the app and create a separate dedicated post to showcase this model.
+I have written a post about many particle interactions in the kinetic exchange models.
+Few days ago I have stumbled upon that post and noticed that it features a model that has little in common with [kinetic exchange models](/tag/kinetic-models/).
+Under these circumstances the only natural thing is to write a dedicated post highlighting the said model.

 So, consider how we make decisions.
 Not all of us are skilled and informed enough to make decisions on our own in all possible everyday scenarios.
 I